Electronic Note-Taking during Counseling Preferable for Clients

 by Athena Software

 How would you feel in a medical exam or counseling session if your doctor or therapist began tapping on a tablet as opposed to writing on a notepad or typing on a computer?

 During any such situation, it’s a given that notes are going to be taken in some form or another, but which note-taking method is least obtrusive to the client?

 Having had many conversations about this topic over the last few years, it’s clear that there is still a bit of a stigma around bringing technology into a medical or therapeutic interview.

-As a result, I thought it might be helpful to share some research that I became aware of recently.
+As a result, we thought it might be helpful to share some research that we became aware of recently.